Programme

 - the name of the presenter (must be a PhD student)

-DEADLINE: Monday, October 14th at 2 PM (Italy time)
+DEADLINE: Monday, October 6th EOB (Italy time)